Mattpet26/Lab-06-OOP/README.md

 C# + VSC with some inheritance!

 ## Change Log
-01-18-2021 initial upload of the lab!
+01/18/2021 - initial upload of the lab!
 Stay tuned for more.
+1/19/2021 - New repository created, prior repo had incorrect file structure which broke after cloning.
+Unsure why this break happened, but it seems to be resolved.